 Municipal Police Jobs in New Hampshire

-Manchester PD: The Manchester Police Department is segmented into six divisions: administrative, special enforcement, community policing, investigative, patrol, and legal.
+The Manchester Police Department is segmented into six divisions: administrative, special enforcement, community policing, investigative, patrol, and legal.

-Nashua PD: The city of Nashua has a population of 86,494 residents and spans over 30 square miles.
-The Nashua PD has 177 sworn officers who operate in bicycle units, animal control, crisis negotiation, and motorcycle units, among others.
+The city of Nashua has a population of 88,341 residents and covers over 30 square miles.
+The Nashua PD has 172 sworn officers who operate in bicycle units, animal control, crisis negotiation, and motorcycle units, among others.

-Dover PD: The Dover Police Department provides services to the just-under 30,000 residents of their city, responding to over 27,000 calls for service per year.
+The Dover Police Department provides services to the 31,398 residents of their city, responding to over 27,000 911 calls per year.
 The Dover PD makes over 1,140 criminal arrests and issues over 2,700 traffic citations per year.
-Police officers and the community also partner together, with the result that the city of Dover has one of the lowest crime rates in the region.
+Police officers and the community also partner together, with the result that the city of Dover has one of the lowest rates of serious crime in the region.

 New Hampshire Law Enforcement Salaries

 In 2018, the Bureau of Labor Statistics showed New Hampshire patrol officers making an average of $27.94/hr, or a little over $58,000 per year.
 At the top end of the range, those in the 90th percentile can make $79,320, or about $38.14 per hour.